AndrewHastings/emuterm/README.md

 ## Additional Features

-- Emulate the output baud rates of old terminals (e.g., 300 baud or 30 characters per second).
+- Since modern implementations of the **tset** program are no longer designed to set the TERMCAP environment variable, a new program **tsete** is included to provide that functionality.

-To overcome the inability of X Windows to copy and paste non-printing
+- **emuterm** can emulate the output baud rates of old terminals (e.g., 300 baud or 30 characters per second).

-characters:
+To overcome the inability of X Windows to copy and paste non-printing characters, **emuterm** can:

 - Selectively capture raw terminal output (including non-printing characters) to a file.